My Aim Is True: Singles

 Stiff issued "Less Than Zero" as a single on 11 March 1977, backed by the outtake "Radio Sweetheart".
-Despite receiving praise from various reviewers, such as the NME Charles Shaar Murray, the single failed to reach the UK charts.
+Despite receiving critical praise, the single failed to reach the UK charts.
 "Alison" followed on 14 May, backed by "Welcome to the Working Week", which also did not chart.
 In early July, Stiff released "(The Angels Wanna Wear My) Red Shoes" as a single, backed by "Mystery Dance"; it lacked a picture sleeve and failed to chart.
-Regarding the poor commercial performances, Costello later recalled: "I remember it being very demoralising, feeling that my only contact with the world was those singles, and those people who I didn't know or I'd never met had to make or break of it…that was very depressing."
-Nevertheless, Costello continued to garner attention from music journalists, from Melody Maker's Allan Jones and the NME's Nick Kent, who gave positive assessments to live shows in May and June.
+Regarding the poor commercial performances, Costello recalled: "I remember it being very demoralising, feeling that my only contact with the world was those singles, and those people who I didn't know or I'd never met had to make or break of it…that was very depressing."
+Nevertheless, he continued to garner attention from music journalists, including Melody Maker's Allan Jones and the NME's Nick Kent, who gave positive assessments to live shows in May and June.
 Costello also refused to give biographical details in interviews, even telling Sounds magazine's John Ingham he did not want to be photographed.
 Costello left his day job at Elizabeth Arden on 5 July.
-Riviera guaranteed he'd make as much money as he had there, so he "turned professional the week the album came out".

 Initially intended for release shortly after the first single, My Aim Is True was delayed to July while Stiff resolved a distribution dispute with Island Records.
 In the meantime, Costello wanted to form a permanent backing band that better fitted his aspiring image compared to the laid-back approach of Clover.
-Regarding the dismissal, McFee later said: "I would have been very happy to do it, but I don't think it was ever really a serious consideration."
-Desiring himself solely on guitar, the first person hired was drummer Pete Thomas, followed by bassist Bruce Thomas.
-Submitting a wanted ad to Melody Maker in June 1977, further auditions took place that month in Putney with Costello using drummer Steve Goulding and bassist Andrew Bodnar of the Rumour.
-During the audition, the trio rehearsed Costello's new tracks "Watching the Detectives" and "No Action", which were quickly recorded at Pathway days later with Lowe producing; Steve Nason later provided organ and piano overdubs.
+The first person hired was drummer Pete Thomas, followed by bassist Bruce Thomas (no relation).
+Around this time, Costello's new tracks "Watching the Detectives" and "No Action", were quickly recorded at Pathway with bassist Andrew Bodnar and drummer Steve Goulding, with organ and piano overdubs by Steve Nieve.
 "Watching the Detectives", influenced by the Clash's debut album, was a departure from the sound of My Aim Is True, displaying reggae-style rhythms.
 Costello later called it his "first real record".
-"Watching the Detectives" was subsequently issued as a single in the UK on 14 October 1977, backed by live versions of "Blame It on Cain" and "Miracle Man".
+The song was issued as a single in the UK on 14 October 1977, backed by live versions of "Blame It on Cain" and "Miracle Man".